Wayfinding & Maps

 - Satellite imagery / orthophoto – very effective for wayfinding signage

-- Stylised maps that adhere to corporate guidelines e.g. for National Parks and Wildlife Service – great for brochures and wayfinding signage
+- Stylised maps – use corporate guidelines to develop maps often with set colour schemes, symbols, road and track definition e.g. for National Parks and Wildlife Service – great for brochures and wayfinding signage

-- Artistic & mud maps – an Australian saying.
-It dates back to the early years of European settlement when much of the continent was still unexplored and unchartered by men.
-To outline directions to each other, outback travellers used to draw maps in the dirt or in the mud after it had rained.
+- Mud maps – an Australian saying dating back to the early years of European settlement.
+As much of the continent was unchartered by the new settlers they outlined directions to each other by drawing maps in the dirt or in the mud after it had rained.
 These in turn became known as ‘mud maps’.